mohtashim-ali/course-project-the-basis/Markdown Files/Design Report.md

 ## Design Patterns

 > I plan on implementing the Template Method design patterns to implement Users.
-The reason this pattern will make modifying code easier is because I can add restrictions between a Calculator User, and an Admin.
+The reason this pattern will make modifying code easier is because I can add restrictions between a Calculator Input.User, and an Admin.
 For example, Admims will be able to access the history of all calculations.
-Also, they will be able to look at the list of users with their passwords in the event a Calculator User requests to see their password because they forgot it.
+Also, they will be able to look at the list of users with their passwords in the event a Calculator Input.User requests to see their password because they forgot it.
 In regards to the Template Method, Calculator Users will be presented with a message which will prevent them from accessing the list of users.
 While Admins will be able to log in and access the list of users.
 This is still a work in progress, however this is how I plan to implement the Template Method design pattern to our code.